top of page

 Posted by: Billy Yarbrough, LHSAA Sports Editor

-The Lyons Roar is here!
+The Lyons Roars are here!

-Class of '67 meet at Chatters
+Class of '67 meet at Chatters to celebrate their 55th Reunion

 The Toombs County Athletic Association recently voted to add four athletes from Lyons High School.
 These exceptional four athletes are not only recognized for their accomplishments in football, but all sports that they played which included basketball, baseball, track, etc.